harryvederci/restberry-api/README.md

-# RESTberry-prime
+# RESTberry-(a)pi
 A RESTful service that calculates prime numbers and more, which you can run on your Raspberry Pi.

 ## Scripts (Linux / Unix)